 This exciting destination is full of things to do and see.
 Below is just a preview of some of the top tourist attractions in Can Tho.

-Quang Duc Pagoda – Can Tho has many pagodas but this one in particular is regarded as the most active and biggest Buddhist temple in the area.
+Can Tho has many pagodas but this one, in particular, is regarded as the most active and biggest Buddhist temple in the area.
 Tourists can get a glimpse of the monks that live in the temple.
 It welcomes visitors every day but it’s advisable to go in the afternoons and the evenings when there are fewer people.

-Can Tho Temple – This Chinese temple is nearby the Can Tho River and built inside the Guangzhou Assembly Hall.
-It was constructed in the 19th century to worship the deity Kuang Kung who symbolize honor, intelligence, courage, loyalty, and justice.
+This Chinese temple is nearby the Can Tho River and was built inside the Guangzhou Assembly Hall.
+It was constructed in the 19th century to worship the deity Kuang Kung who symbolizes honor, intelligence, courage, loyalty, and justice.

-Can Tho Bridge – Can Tho bridge is a majestic bridge lying in the heart of the city of Can Tho.
-It is a cable stayed bridge over the Hau River with a length of 2.75 km, it has a carriage way of 76 feet in width and is composed of 4 lanes for traffic and 2 lanes for bicycle and motorcycles.
+The majestic Can Tho bridge lies in the heart of the city.
+It’s a cable-stayed bridge over the Hau River with a length of 2.75 km.
+It has a carriageway of 76 feet in width and is composed of 4 lanes for traffic and 2 lanes for bicycles and motorcycles.

-On 2007, the great Can Tho bridge collapsed which injured dozens of people.
+In 2007, the great Can Tho bridge collapsed injuring dozens of people.
 It was described as the most catastrophic tragedy in Vietnam.
-But this tragedy only proved the greatness of the city because despite the casualties, they still continued building the bridge, which has now became one of the most visited tourist spots in the country.
+But this tragedy only proved the greatness of the city because, despite the casualties, they still continued building the bridge, which has now become one of the most visited tourist spots in the country.

-Read about the best things to do in Can Tho.
+Read about the top things to do in Can Tho.

 This region is able to accommodate a range of budgets and flavors.
 More upscale travelers will find a couple of top luxury hotels in Can Tho.